 At most, you should be looking at going no more than 50mm deep.

-Once you’ve laid out the appropriate amount of gravel, a garden rake or even a snow rake will come in handy to even out the surface.
+Once you’ve laid out the appropriate layer of gravel, a garden rake or even a snow rake will come in handy to even out the surface layer of gravel.

 With that, you’re all done.
 You’ve successfully made your own gravel driveway.